Why freeze eggs?

 Recent international research has indicated that, on a per thawed oocyte basis, the use of frozen eggs has the potential to give similar results as using freshly collected eggs.
 Published results suggest a single pregnancy may be produced on average from about 10 -15 oocytes.
 The number and quality of eggs collected and the overall success rate for the procedure depends on the person’s age, the reason for the treatment and other factors.
 There are instances where no eggs may be collected or suitable for freezing despite everyone’s best efforts.

 Predicting your chance of having a baby based on age and number of eggs collected

 Each curve in this figure shows the percentage likelihood that a person of a given age will have at least one baby following a future thawing of their eggs.
 Based on this table, for a 75% chance of having a baby, you will need an estimated minimum number of eggs at the following age’s:

 Like any invasive procedure, egg freezing does come with associated risks.
 Vitrification, a process of snap freezing has been used for embryos for relatively longer period of time than for eggs.
 Egg freezing is a relatively new procedure and there is currently not a large number of studies to address long term implication of freezing eggs.

 Eggs themselves are naturally at a very fragile phase when they are vitrified in comparison with their embryos counterparts, and hence the survival rate of eggs is lower than what is expected for embryos.
 The survival of the eggs depends on their quality and not the quantity.

-Pregnancy rates and miscarriage rates are influenced by the age of the egg, but there are many other pregnancy complications such as pre-eclampsia and age of the women at the time of pregnancy that can also impact the outcome and freezing eggs do not mitigate these risks.
+Pregnancy rates and miscarriage rates are influenced by the age of the egg, but there are many other pregnancy complications such as pre-eclampsia and age of the person at the time of pregnancy that can also impact the outcome, and freezing eggs does not mitigate these risks.

 Click here to view our Repro Fact sheet which contains more information on elective egg freezing.